Leonardslee Gardens

 Leonardslee was developed by Sir Edmund Loder and his descendants from the late 19th century onwards, and has been open to the public for many years.

-The property was sold for about £5 million in early 2010 to an east European businessman, who has decided not to permit the general public access to the gardens.
+The property was sold for about £5 million in early 2010 to an east European businessman, who decided not to permit the general public access to the gardens.
+Fortunately, the gardens acquired a new owner a few years later and opened to the public again in 2019.

 Other Gardens near Pease Pottage